dickiegog/PP2-2/README.md

 ## Overview

 The **Golf Game** is an interactive two-player golf simulation game.
 It allows users to compete either against another player or a computer (in auto mode).
 Players aim to complete each hole in as few swings as possible.
+Swings are judged based on roll of the dice.
 The game tracks scores across multiple holes, calculating performance based on par values for each hole.

 Live site: <a href="https://dickiegog.github.io/PP2-2/" target="_blank" rel="noopener noreferrer">Golf Game</a>.